BellatrixLestrangee/XRAY/README.md

 # Image Processing of X Ray Images
-\Image Processing through Convolution Neural Network
+Image Processing through Convolution Neural Network/n

 I have built an Image Processing System for Digital X-Ray Images to study the lungs of a person and predict if it is normal or infected with pneumonia.
 Also, if infected, the system helps diagnose whether the infection is bacterial pneumonia or viral pneumonia.